-Altamura Winery is located about 20 minutes east of the city of Napa in Wooden Valley and was established in 1985 with an initial focus on Chardonnay.
-This is about the furthest winery you will find from the city of Napa that still has a Napa address and is one of the more easterly located wineries within Napa County.
+Perhaps this is the furthest winery from the city of Napa that still has a Napa address; it is also one of the more easterly located wineries within Napa County.
 However, with that said, despite being in the country, the drive from the city of Napa is usually not a long one.
+This was not the first location for Altamura Winery; originally the winery was located on Silverado Trail on 70 acres on the site of what is now Darioush Winery until this property was sold in 1997.
+The early Altamura wines were from several family owned sites next to the Silverado Trail.

-Frank was born and raised in the Napa Valley.
-He began working in the vineyards with his cousin right out of high school and later gained invaluable experience by working with some of the Napa notables who already had established careers in the 1970’s and 80’s – vintners such as Randy Dunn, Ric Foreman, and Chuck Wagner.
+But back to the subject of this review; Frank Altamura began working in the vineyards with his cousin right out of high school including five years working for Charlie Wagner, co-founder of Caymus Vineyards.
+Altamura later gained invaluable experience by learning from some of Napa’s notables who already had established careers in the 1970 and 1980s – vintners such as Randy Dunn, Ric Foreman, and Chuck Wagner.
 His first winery viticulture job was working for Sterling Vineyards in 1976.

 Select Wines/Winemaking

 Altamura has made extensive use of a new French oak aging program and their wines often will stay in barrel up to an additional year or beyond the barrel aging program of most wineries.
-Their annual production is about 6000 cases.
-Besides their two main wines they also make a very nice Sauvignon Blanc which is available only at the winery and from their website.
+Their annual production is about 6,000 cases.
+Besides their two main wines they also make a very beautiful Sauvignon Blanc which is available only at the winery and from their website.
 Compared to traditional Sauvignon Blancs, this wine is very un-traditional.
 It sees 18 months of oak which contributes to the oak in the nose, but the actual wine does not have that “over oaked” taste.

 The 2015 Altamura Napa Valley Sauvignon Blanc is deep gold in color; the bouquet simultaneously shows both tropical and citrus aromatics.
 The aromatics are sweet and include notes of ripe mango, mouthwatering summertime fresh peach, apricot, honeycomb and caramel.
 Smells like dessert!
 Rounded but not viscous in texture, offers flavors of red delicious apple, mandarin and notes of honey.
 Lingers with a raciness of spice and fruit but with acidity that keeps one salivating.
-But the palate is not tart – this is definitely not a greener’ showing of this variety – but rather embraces ripeness and the Napa sunshine with presumably a longer hang time before being harvested.
+But the palate is not tart – this is definitely not a greener’ showing of this variety – but rather embraces ripeness and the Napa Valley sunshine with presumably a longer hang time before being harvested.

-The 2016 Altamura Napa Valley Cabernet Sauvignon is deep ruby in color – immediately shows a spiciness on the bouquet upon opening with aromas of dried sage, white pepper, dark olive and basil.
-The fruit is dark – plum with subtle hints of vanilla in the background which become more Graham Cracker-esque as the wine continues to open.
+The 2016 Altamura Napa Valley Cabernet Sauvignon is deep ruby in color; the bouquet immediately shows a spiciness on the bouquet upon opening with aromas of dried sage, white pepper, dark olive and basil.
+The fruit is dark including plum with subtle hints of vanilla in the background which become more Graham Cracker-esque as the wine continues to open.
 The palate is fairly ripe with a sweetness of fruit and flavors of blackberry, black licorice and espresso.
 The tannins are still somewhat tightly woven (tasted 4 years after vintage date); they are certainly noticeable but are not coarse in their textural grip.
 Juicy.
 A ripe tartness lingers on the finish including red cherry and currant.
 Was aged for 34 months in 70% new French oak barrels for 34 months before being bottled.

 Ciccio Restaurant, Yountville

 Frank & Karen Altamura and their two sons, Frank and Giancarlo own the very popular walk-in only (no reservations taken) small Ciccio Restaurant in North Yountville or “NoHo” if you are a local.
 Located just north of the famous French Laundry restaurant and next to one of Yountville’s former and falling down institutions, Pancha’s of Yountville – a rough and tumble establishment that contrasts greatly with the contemporary luxurious zing of Yountville today.
+The name Ciccio is what Frank was referred to when he was a child, meaning ‘little Frankie’.

 What is now Ciccio’s used to be the Tonascia Market which operated until the end of 1983 by the Tonascia family after originally established in 1916 by two brothers, Joseph and Silvio Tonascia.
 Over the years the market sold a variety of items including according to an add dated July 28, 1960, in the Napa Journal, meats, produce, beer, ammunition and dairy products.
 At one point a gas pump was located in front of the market.
 By the time it closed this was Napa County’s oldest continuously operating grocery.
 It was reborn in 1984 as Yountville Market.